 Audit Governance and Independence

-The Corporate Law Economic Reform Program (Audit Reform and Corporate Disclosure) Act 2004 (“CLERP 9”) amendments to the Corporations Act 2001 require external auditors to make an annual independence declaration, addressed to the Board, declaring that the auditors have maintained their independence in accordance with CLERP 9 amendments and the rules of the professional accounting bodies.
+The Corporate Law Economic Reform Program (Audit Reform and Corporate Disclosure) Act 2004 amendments to the Corporations Act 2001 require external auditors to make an annual independence declaration, addressed to the Board, declaring that the auditors have maintained their independence in accordance with the Corporations Act 2001 and the rules of the professional accounting bodies.

 Attendance of External Auditors at Annual General Meetings

-In accordance with ASX Best Practice Recommendation 6.2 and Corporations Act 2001 the Company requires that the appointed auditors attend the Company’s annual general meeting and are available to answer questions about the conduct of the audit and the preparation and content of the audit report.
-Shareholders are asked to submit written questions to the Company Secretary at least 5 days prior to the annual general meeting.
+In accordance with the Corporations Act 2001, the Company requires that KPMG attend the Company’s annual general meeting and is available to answer questions about the conduct of the audit and the preparation and content of the audit report.
+Shareholders are asked to submit written questions to the Company Secretary at least 7 days prior to the annual general meeting.

 Communications with Shareholders